-- 5. Resolution 14 Resolution 14, if passed, will empower the Directors to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments.
+- 1. Resolution 3 Mr Xu Cheng Qiu will, upon re-election, remain as Executive Chairman and a member of the Nominating Committee of the Company.
+Please refer to the section entitled "Additional Information on Directors seeking Re-election" appended to this Notice for detailed information on Mr Xu Cheng Qiu as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - 2.
+Resolution 4 Mr Xu Jun will, upon re-election, remain as an Executive Director of the Company.
+Please refer to the section entitled "Additional Information on Directors seeking Re-election" appended to this Notice for detailed information on Mr Xu Jun as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - 3.
+Resolution 5 Mr Yan Tang Feng will, upon re-election, remain as an Independent Director of the Company, and as a member of the Audit Committee and the Remuneration Committee, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. Please refer to the section entitled "Additional Information on Directors seeking Re-election" appended to this Notice for detailed information on Mr Yan Tang Feng as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - 4.
+Resolution 6 Mr Liu De Ming will, upon re-election, remain as an Executive Director of the Company.
+Please refer to the section entitled "Additional Information on Directors seeking Re-election" appended to this Notice for detailed information on Mr Liu De Ming as required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - 5.
+Resolution 9 Resolution 9, if passed, will empower the Directors to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments.
 The number of shares which the Directors may issue under this Resolution will not exceed 50% of the issued shares (excluding treasury shares and subsidiary holdings) of the Company, with a sub-limit of 20% for issues other than on a pro rata basis.
-For the purpose of determining the aggregate number of shares which may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares and subsidiary holdings) of the Company at the time that Resolution 14 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards, which were issued and outstanding at the time this Resolution is passed, provided that such share options or share awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of the SGX-ST; and (b) any subsequent bonus issue, consolidation or subdivision of shares.
+For the purpose of determining the aggregate number of shares which may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares and subsidiary holdings) of the Company at the time that Resolution 9 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards, which were issued and outstanding at the time this Resolution is passed, provided that such share options or share awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of the SGX-ST; and (b) any subsequent bonus issue, consolidation or subdivision of shares.
 For the avoidance of doubt, shareholders' approval will be required for any consolidation or subdivision of shares. - 6.
-Resolution 15 Resolution 15, if passed, will renew the mandate to allow the Company to purchase or otherwise acquire its issued ordinary shares, on the terms and subject to the conditions set out in this Resolution.
+Resolution 10 Resolution 10, if passed, will renew the mandate to allow the Company to purchase or otherwise acquire its issued ordinary shares, on the terms and subject to the conditions set out in this Resolution.